-TELUS pays the full cost of employee accident insurance coverage equal to one year's base annual salary if you elect to participate in the plan.
+TELUS pays the full cost of employee accident insurance coverage equal to one year's base annual salary and half that amount for those working 50% or less. if you elect to participate in the plan.

 You may choose optional employee accident insurance in units of \$10,000 to a maximum of \$500,000 (50 units).